 Large kitchen appliances

-Installing these systems may require electrical panel upgrades.
+Installing an electric vehicle charger or other high-power systems may require electrical panel upgrades.

 What happens during an electrical panel replacement?